abc-research/challenge2022/_pages/faq.md

 </ul>

-Note:
+## Previous Questions
+**Why there is time mismatch in the accelerometer data?**
 Time mismatch is part of the challenge.
 You need to think of ways to utilize as much as data possible.

+**Are we required to use both accelerometer and care record data?**
 Our main focus is the care record data and accelerometer data is given as auxiliary information.
-The participants can use care record or both data provided.
+The participants can use care record only or both data provided.

+**Where can we find the test data?**
+The test data is uploaded in the same IEEE port witht the train data.
+Please check the Data page.

+**What metrics can we check for the train data in preparation for test data evaluation?**
+As per the submission form, you are required to specify training performance in terms of Precision, Recall, F1 score and Accuracy.

+**Where can we submit the result?**
+Check the link to the submission form below.
+Don't forget to use the file format uploaded in the IEEE dapaport (filename Test Submission.zip) when uploading your results.

 ## Result Submission